Video Game: Ikaruga

 - Though this game allows you to fly straight into enemy attacks so long as your color matches what's being shot at you.
 The real trick is knowing how to flow seamlessly between the polarities in times when both colors are staggeringly close to one another (you might be absorbing a black laser but as you are, tiny white globs are making their way towards your ship and you need to figure out how to either dodge them or safely switch polarities without getting yourself blown up by the black laser).

 - Cast from Hit Points: Simply piloting the Ikaruga and Ginkei prematurely ages the pilots' brain cells.

 - Chain Reaction Destruction: A lot of of the bosses do that when killed.

 - Charged Attack: The "collect" kind.
-Notably, you can use the attack even if the meter isn't fully charged; you just get weaker beams (and possibly less of them) from your Beam Spam.
+Notably, you can use the attack even if the meter isn't fully charged; you just get less homing lasers from your Beam Spam.